 Matt Millard

 I obtained my Ph.D. in political science at the University of Alabama, concentrating on international relations.
-Currently I am an Assistant Professor of Political Science at Nazarbayev University.
-Previously I was an instructor at Saint Louis University and a post-doctoral researcher at the University of California, San Diego.
+Currently I am an Assistant Professor of National Security Policy at Air University.
+Previously I was an instructor at Saint Louis University, a post-doctoral researcher at the University of California, San Diego, and an Assistant Professor of Political Science at Nazarbayev University.
 My research primarily focuses on how states learn to use conflict from their interactions with other states.
 Additionally, I am interested in how geography affects conflict and military expenditures.

 I focus on the personal, domestic, and international experiences that act as instructive devices from which states/leaders learn how to interact with other states and leaders.
 This research covers state/leader behavior in arms races, alliances, rivalries, and Militarized Interstate Disputes.